-We do not believe the application will lead to discrimination as we have extensively tested the application to make it as accessible as possible to disabled users and put in place reasonable adjustments where necessary.
-Although the Information Portal is only provided in English the portal is only available to internal users (Staff) and as English is the main teaching language of the university we would not envisage this causing any issues.
+We do not believe the application will lead to any form of prohibited conduct..
+Although the site is only provided in English, as English is the main teaching language of the university and the mapping site is mainly visual we would not envisage this causing any issues.